-The program includes the following topics:
+The program will include the following topics, which will be a deepening of those already covered in Projects 3:

 - Environment and architecture.
-The context as the first call for the architectural project. - The program as the axis of the architectural project.
-Plants. - Structure and construction.
-The section as the backbone of the architectural project. - Scale and measurement.
-It is a matter of going deeper into the program to understand that the relationship between the pieces is a necessity for the success of the project. - Representation, Representation systems can and should be adapted to each project as an expression of its most relevant qualities and contributions.
-Development and presentation by hand, including mock-ups, will be encouraged, limiting the use of the computer. - Recourse to other projects that, throughout history, may serve as a model for the intended project.
+The context as the first call for the architectural project.

+- The program as the axis of the architectural project.
+Plants.

+- Structure and construction.
+The section as the backbone of the architectural project.

+- Scale and measurement.
+It is a matter of going deeper into the program to understand that the relationship between the parts in a necessity for the success of the project.

+- Representation, Representation systems can and should be adapted to each project as an expression of its most relevant qualities and contributions.
+As in Projects 3, development and presentation by hand, including mock-ups, will be encouraged, limiting the use of the computer.

+- Recourse to other projects that, throughout history, may serve as a model for the intended project.